JohanVer/freicar_docs/docs/nodes/freicar_map.md

 ### `unsigned int LanePoint3D::GetIndex()`
 Returns the index of the point in the vector of `Point3D` objects inside that lane.
 ### `float LanePoint3D::GetHeading()`
-Although points technically do not have a heading, `LanePoint3D` can specify the direction of the road at that point.
+Although points technically do not have a heading, `LanePoint3D` can specify the direction of the lane at that point.
 ### `float LanePoint3D::GetLaneOffset()`
 Returns the offset of the point along the lane.
 ### `Point3D LanePoint3D::AsPoint3D()`